autogestion/sh_ctracker/README.md

 # A federated Corruption Tracker

-Corruption tracker module for [Socialhome](https://github.com/jaywink/socialhome) based on stand-alone [Corruption tracker](https://github.com/autogestion/corruption_tracker) engine
+Corruption tracker module for [Socialhome](https://github.com/jaywink/socialhome), based on stand-alone [Corruption tracker](https://github.com/autogestion/corruption_tracker) engine

-Corruption tracker lets you make cases of corruption and professionally unfit of civil servant public and as result track the level of it in public institutions
+Corruption tracker lets people to make cases of corruption and professionally unfit of civil servant public and as result track the level of it in public institutions.
+Centralized server encountered with the problem, that it is hard to get together journalists, politicians and public organizations, they have different standards and requirements.
+So in federated version actors will aggregate claims on their own pods with their specific marketing strategy and share results using Diaspora protocol

 FB - https://www.facebook.com/activecorruptiontracking/